Alfresco/docs-alfresco/content-accelerator/latest/install/upgrading.md

 Here is the recommended upgrade path:

-- Backup Alfresco system
+1. Backup Alfresco system

-- Upgrade ACS platform to latest released version
+2. Upgrade ACS platform to latest released version

-  - Verify startup without errors in logs
+   * Verify startup without errors in logs

-  - ***Note**: If upgrading to the latest released version is not possible, upgrade to the latest patch release.*
-  - ***Note**: While ACA 3.4.5 will run on Alfresco 7.3, some functionality may be impacted.
-An upgrade to Alfresco 7.3 requires an upgrade to ACA 3.5 for full support.*
+   **Note:** If upgrading to the latest released version is not possible, upgrade to the latest patch release.
+While ACA 3.4.5 will run on Alfresco 7.3, some functionality may be impacted.
+An upgrade to Alfresco 7.3 requires an upgrade to ACA 3.5 for full support.

-- Upgrade ACA infrastructure components (AMPs, WARs, Tomcat changes, property files)
+3. Upgrade ACA infrastructure components (AMPs, WARs, Tomcat changes, property files)

-  - Verify startup without errors in logs
+   * Verify startup without errors in logs

-- Upgrade ACA admin configurations (ACA admin web interface)
+4. Upgrade ACA admin configurations (ACA admin web interface)

-  - Verify key functionality
+   * Verify key functionality
-  - See below for details on ACA admin configuration changes required when moving from ACA 3.4.x to 3.5.
+   * See below for details on ACA admin configuration changes required when moving from ACA 3.4.x to 3.5.

 ## ACA Config Updates